Our History, Vision, and Mission

 As his understanding of the connection between mindfulness practice and social science deepened, Hiro began to systematically incorporate mindfulness practice into his introductory course "Understanding Societies" in 2021.
 On the one hand, mindfulness practice helps social scientists become aware of emotional reactivity, automatic thoughts, and other habits of their minds; and this awareness helps them minimize the risk of introducing biases into their own research.
 On the other hand, social science provides mindfulness practitioners with theories and methods for understanding and responding to the systemic causes of suffering that impinge on both individuals and collectives.

 Hiro thus asked first-year social-science majors to create video presentations that would illustrate the uses of sociological theories in helping us critically and deeply understand various issues in the contemporary world as well as their potential solutions.
-These sociology videos aimed to spark the sociological imagination among younger generation (e.g., students in secondary education), but they were also intended to inform the general public about how social science can help us understand how the world works -- and how it could be different.
+These sociology videos aimed to spark the sociological imagination among younger generation (e.g., students in secondary education), but they were also intended to inform the general public about how social science can help us understand how the world works -- and how it might be different.